 Students majoring in the following programs are restricted from pursuing a minor in Printmaking:

-The Printmaking minor may require an application for admission.
-Application information will be available in May.
+The Printmaking minor requires an application for admission.